rmosolgo/graphql-ruby/guides/execution/next.md

 GraphQL-Ruby brings these breadth-first design principles to the open-source community with several novel techniques for implementing GraphQL:

-- Fields are resolved breadth-first using implicitly batched resolvers (no DataLoader).
+- Fields are resolved breadth-first using implicitly batched resolvers.
 These run longer and hotter on application logic with no execution overhead.
 - Batched resolvers may bind entire load sets to a single lazy promise to dramatically reduce promise bloat.
 - Error handling is optimized into a second pass that only runs when errors actually occur.
 - Stack profiling becomes much more organized with a linear flow and aggregate field spans, rather than fields getting split up across subtree repetitions.